Riccorl/transformers-embedder/README.md

 - `key`: name of the field in the tokenizer input
 - `value`: value to use for padding
 - `length`: length to pad.
-It can be an `int`, or two string value, `subword` in which the element is padded to the batch max length relative to the sub-tokens length, and `word` where the element is padded to the batch max length relative to the original word length
+It can be an `int`, or two string value, `subword` in which the element is padded to match the length of the subwords, and `word` where the element is padded relative to the length of the batch after the merge of the subwords.

 ```python
 tokenizer.add_padding_ops("custom_filed_1", 0, "word")